KYO Uchiwa (Fans)

-Kyo Uchiwa go back to the period in Japanese history known as the Northern and Southern Dynasties (1333-92).
-It is said that round fans from Korea were brought back to western Japan by wako, Japanese pirates who were constantly raiding the coast of Ming dynasty China and Korea at the time.
-These imported fans then found their way up through the Kishu to Nara and then onto Fukakusa where aristocrats from Kyoto had their country villas.
+Kyoto Uchiwa Fans can be traced back to the period of Japanese history known as the Northern and Southern Dynasties (1333-92).
+It is said that round Korean fans were introduced to Japan by Japanese pirates who were raiding the coast of Ming- dynasty China and Korea at the time.
+These fans eventually found their way to Fukakusa, where aristocrats from Kyoto had their country villas.

-However, it was not until after the beginning of the Edo period (1600-1868) that these fans took on their distinctive form, with a handle that is independent of the internal framework and attached afterwards.
-It seems that this practice began with the gosho uchiwa, or ""Imperial round fans"" painted by artists of the Tosa and Kano schools for the imperial family.
-Soon after this round fans came into more general use by ordinary folk and the form of the Kyoto round fan as we know it today was established.
+However, it was not until the beginning of the Edo era (1600-1868) that these fans took on their distinctive form with its separately attached handle.
+It seems that this practice began with the gosho uchiwa fans painted for the imperial family by artists of the Tosa and Kano schools.
+These round fans soon became popular with ordinary people, establishing the form of the Kyoto uchiwa fan as we know it today.

-Nurtured by the city's rich culture, history and climate, those making round fans today continue to bring something new to this craft with hand and heart.
-More than simply a devise to keep people cool, these fans are both pleasing to the eye as fine works of craft art and bring a little splendor to their lives.
+Nurtured by Kyoto’s rich history, culture and climate, the artisans producing uchiwa fans today continue to add something new to this craft with both hand and heart.
+More than a simple device to keep people cool, Kyoto uchiwa fans are aesthetically pleasing and add a little something extra to daily life.

-Even though Kyo uchiwa is steeped in this city’s culture and history, new techniques and new designs are being added even today.
-Far from being mere tools for cooling off, these beautifully crafted objects entertain our eyes and enrich and add dignity to our lives.
+Though steeped in the city’s rich history and culture, new techniques and designs are always being developed.
+Far from being mere tools for cooling off, these beautifully crafted objects delight our eyes and enrich our lives.

 How to make